cloudquery/cloudquery/plugins/aws/docs/contributing/adding_a_new_resource.md

 go test -run=TestIntegration -tags=integration ./...
 ```

 >**Important** When adding a single resource, it's more common to only run the test for a specific table.
-You'll need to ensure your resource has the relevant Terraform service deployed
+You'll need to ensure your resource has the relevant Terraform service deployed.

 #### Adding new Terraform Files Guidelines

 Terraform files are organized under the [`terraform`](../../terraform/) folder, and each service has its own folder.
 Under each service folder, we organize files into 3 folders:
-- `local`: When testing locally run the terraform CLI from here
+- `local`: When testing locally run the Terraform CLI from here
 - `modules/tests`: Terraform resource and module definitions go here
 - `prod`: This folder is used for our CI testing.
 See relevant scripts [here](../../scripts/). **Not to be used locally**